rahil627/my-programming-stuff/langs/programming-languages.md

   - just as featureful and powerful as most of the newer contemporary lanugages

 Kotlin
+  - Google’s replacement for Java for Android devices (and the only one here made by Google)
   - actually developed by JetBrains (the IDE maker), but the language eventually was chosen by Google to be the main language for Android app devs
   - interops with Java
-  - the only lang here made by Google

 Groovy
   - "Java-syntax-compatible object-oriented programming language for the Java platform.
 It is both a static and dynamic language with features similar to those of Python, Ruby, and Smalltalk.
 It can be used as both a programming language and a scripting language for the Java Platform"